-The above table includes \$5.4 million and \$8.2 million in nonaccrual loans as of December 31, 2012 and 2011, respectively, that have been classified as troubled debt restructurings.
-No troubled debt restructurings were past due 90 days or more and still accruing as of December 31, 2012 and 2011.
-There were \$20.0 million in loans classified as troubled debt restructurings as of December 31, 2012, as compared to \$29.1 million in loans classified as troubled debt restructurings as of December 31, 2012.
+The above table includes \$6.8 million and \$5.4 million in nonaccrual loans as of December 31, 2013 and 2012, respectively, that have been classified as troubled debt restructurings.
+No troubled debt restructurings were past due 90 days or more and still accruing as of December 31, 2013 and 2012.
+There were \$12.3 million in loans classified as troubled debt restructurings as of December 31, 2013, as compared to \$20.0 million in loans classified as troubled debt restructurings as of December 31, 2012.

 In addition to impaired loans, the remaining loan portfolio is evaluated based on past due history, economic conditions, and internal processes.
-During 2011, we changed methodology of determining historical loss factors by applying our historical loss rates instead of a weighted approach that was based on the greater of Virginia peers or our own historical loss rates.
-Previously, we did not have sufficient historical loss rates for certain types of loans, but a loss trend has now developed and provides better support than previous data.
+For past due history, we use an average of our past 12 quarters historical net charge off history in the years 2013, 2012 and a portion of 2011.
+Prior to this methodology, in earlier periods we based the loss factor on the greater of Virginia peers or our own historical loss rates since previously we did not have historical losses in some categories of loans.
+Loss trends have now developed and provide better support than previous data.
 Economic data currently used includes national and local regional unemployment information, local housing price changes, gross domestic product growth, and interest rates are external factors.
 Lastly, we also evaluate our internal processes of underwriting and consider the inherent risks present in the portfolio due to past and present lending practices.
 In the past, these factors were not directly allocated to a particular loan category and were considered unallocated in the breakdown data in the table below.
 During 2011, however, we further analyzed our loan portfolio and the various unallocated internal and external factors.
-From our analysis, we determined that certain unallocated factors were relevant to certain sectors of the loan portfolio and some to each sector.
-These factors were allocated accordingly.
-As economic conditions, performance of our loans and internal processes change, it is possible that future increases may be needed to the allowance for loan losses.
+From our analysis, we determined that certain unallocated factors were relevant to certain sectors of the loan portfolio and allocated accordingly.
+As economic conditions, performance of our loans and internal processes change, it is possible that future increases or possible decreases may be needed to the allowance for loan losses.
+The following table provides a summary of the activity in the allowance for loan losses.